 Ombria in Shadow

-This fantasy is a paperback edition that was published by Ace Books on February 4, 2003 and has 298 pages.
+fantasy that was published by Ace Books on February 4, 2003 and has 298 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Solstice Wood, In the Forests of Serre, The Bards of Bone Plain, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose
+Other books by this author which I have reviewed include Solstice Wood, In the Forests of Serre, The Bards of Bone Plain, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose

 A vibrant, poetic fairy tale which I could not put down.

 In 2007, Ombria in Shadow was a Tähtifantasia Award nominee; in 2006, it won the Prix Imaginales for Roman étranger; and, in 2003, it won the World Fantasy Award for Best Novel and the Mythopoeic Fantasy Award for Adult Literature.

 McKillip’s writing paints a lyrical story of an evil regent-in-waiting allied with a black magic against a waxling, a bastard, an about-to-be ex-mistress, and a young prince-in-waiting.

 This time, my friends, the shadows are on our side.